nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 # Foundations of Technical and Professional Communication

-Chapter 2

-Prepared by Laura Maria Pigozzi, PhD
+_Prepared by Laura Maria Pigozzi, PhD_

-Ver.
-1 Aug 2020

 ## What is technical and professional communication?